 Wyoming Catholic College uses a 4.0 grading scale.
 Letter grades, including pluses and minuses, are awarded for courses; the grade of "A+" is not given.
-The chart below indicates numerical equivalents for letter grades, as well as a description of how the grades are to be understood.
+Table 15.1 indicates numerical equivalents for letter grades, as well as a description of how the grades are to be understood.

 GPA LETTER DESCRIPTION

-4 A Excels in fulfilling requirements or exceeds them
+4.0 А Excels in fulfilling requirements or exceeds them

-3.7 A -
+3.7 A-

 3.3 B+

-3 В Fulfills requirements well
+3.0 В Fulfills requirements well

-2.7 В-
+2.7 B-

 2.3 C+

-2 C Adequately meets requirements
+2.0 С Adequately meets requirements

 1.7 C-

 1.3 D+

-1 D Barely meets requirements
+1.0 D Barely meets requirements

 0.7 D-

 0 F Fails to meet requirements

-P Passes the requirements
+Р Passes the requirements

-I Incomplete
+Ι Incomplete

 W Withdrew

 WP Withdrew with a passing grade

 WF Withdrew with a failing grade

+Е Expelled